 • Lack of alternative coping mechanisms

-New research shows that genetics may play a bigger role than previously believed in determining these factors.
+New research shows that genetics may play a more significant role in determining these factors than previously believed.
 But that doesn’t mean having a certain genetic makeup guarantees you’ll develop a drug or alcohol dependency.

 Genetics and Alcohol Use Disorder